Ottunger/ng2-stats/README.md

     token: 'MYTEAMTOKEN',
     account: 'A username', // Or the user agent
     project: 'A project', // Or the document title
-    reloadOnError: false // Whether to reload page when an error is thrown by ng2, its dump being reshown });
+    reloadOnError: false, // Whether to reload page when an error is thrown by ng2, its dump being reshown,
+    monitoredHttp: 'api.myapi.com' // A regexp to match for requests whose performance will be monitored });
 ```